Surpr1se0/mosaic5G-docs/README.md

 - **Home:** Overview and introduction to the project

-- **FlexRAN & FlexRIC:** Documentation of the FlexRAN and FlexRIC components
+- **FlexRAN & FlexRIC:** Documentation of the FlexRAN and FlexRIC components and implementation of FlexRIC component

 - **Mosaic5G Components:** Details on Mosaic5G's tools and functionalities